itamarkast/UoEmorphology/assessment.md

 The expectation is that each group will decide on its topic and the form of its project together with the instructor by the mid-semester mark (Flexible Learning Week).

+### How do I find a topic?

+You'd want to think about the kinds of things you're interested in, and what you might want to create.

+1. In terms of content: are you interested in a specific language or language family?
+Are you interested in a specific phenomenon or phenomena?
+2. In terms of form: are you looking to create novel analyses?
+Are you more interested in communicating ideas to a general audience (or a general linguistic audience)?
+Do you want to learn or practice a certain skill?

 ### Groupwork resources

 - [Scaffolding student projects](https://campuspress.yale.edu/yctl/scaffolding-student-projects/) (Yale)